 Community gardens are shared spaces where locals can come together to create productive gardens, sharing knowledge and skills and facilitating supportive community networks.
 These spaces can be located on public land such as parks or on property belonging to organisations such as churches and schools.

 Currently, all gardens are managed by local community groups.
 To join a local garden you will need to contact the garden directly and these contact details are provided within each garden tab.
-Local residents wishing to start a community garden on Council land should first read the Community Gardens Policy.
-This policy outlines the process for establishing new gardens, including conducting a site assessment and discussion of the proposal with Council to identify any possible issues before applying.
+Local residents wishing to start a community garden on Council land should first read the Community Gardens Policy and Community Gardens Guidelines.
+These documents outline the process for establishing new gardens, including conducting a site assessment and discussion of the proposal with Council to identify any possible issues before applying.

 Resources and links